yujiri8/rttp/README.md

 * Should I edit chapter22 so Adam actually tries to wipe Natsuki's memories at the rift, but it doesn't work?
 I feel it's a bit iffy that he just offhandly reveals that memory wipe doesn't work on prepared characters without the player seeing it fail.

-* I still haven't really nailed down in canon what makes the Third Eye grow if anything.
-I'm thinking that it grows from having one's mind essentially destroyed by traumatization like they all were at the facility.
-It might have a limit.
-I plan to have Adam exposit on this in chapter27 or so, or maybe Renier and Linda in chapter24.

-* A thing I've decided on that I haven't said anywhere is that probably, the Third Eye is a naturally occurring thing in the Portrait of Markov even before Ursula's escape, but it's dormant until some contact with medium-awareness.
-Contact with an admin character seems to count.
-(If I don't explain this, it doesn't make sense that it was never discovered before Ursula's awakening and escape.)

 # Images

 * Improve Amy/Michael sprites (Amy should be taller, Michael may need expression improvement) - I can do this myself